astronomer/docs/astro/universal-metrics-export.md

 ## Prerequisites

-- Bearer token or license key of your target data observability server
+- Supported Auth: Bearer token or license key, username and password, or custom HTTP header(s) of your target data observability server _(Optional)_
 - A Prometheus data endpoint
 - Network connectivity between your Astro resources and Prometheus endpoint